Luth: Efficient French Specialization for Small Language Models and Cross-Lingual Transfer: Related Work

 \section{Related Work}

 The development of multilingual and language-specific models aims to mitigate the English-centric bias of current LLMs.
-Recent models such as BLOOM~\cite{LeScao2022BLOOM}, Llama~\cite{Grattafiori2024_llama3} and AYA~\cite{Ustun2024} cover dozens of under-represented languages, but they do not focus on language-specific optimization and frequently underperform on individual languages.
-Regional initiatives, for example EuroLLM\footnote{EuroLLM and CroissantLLM fall within the category of Small Language Models, with parameter counts of 1.7B and 1.3B, respectively.}, target European languages (including French) to improve coverage and performance for that region~\cite{Martins2024EuroLLM}.
-Several efforts concentrate specifically on French.
-CroissantLLM~\cite{Faysse2024} introduced a French–English bilingual model, Lucie~\cite{Gouvert2025Lucie} has released and open-sourced a large portion of the resources needed for French LLM development, and Pensez~\cite{Ha2025} studied French model development with an emphasis on reasoning and argued for quality-over-quantity approaches to data curation.
-Despite these contributions, important gaps remain.
-Many works prioritize larger, resource-intensive models or report performance shortfalls relative to multilingual baselines of comparable size.
-They also provide few practical, low-cost recipes to substantially improve French-language capabilities, leaving room for work on compact, French-specialized models and efficient adaptation strategies suitable for resource-constrained deployments.
+Models such as BLOOM~\cite{LeScao2022BLOOM}, Llama~\cite{Grattafiori2024_llama3}, and AYA~\cite{Ustun2024} cover dozens of under-represented languages, but they do not focus on language-specific optimization and often underperform on individual languages.
+Regional initiatives, such as EuroLLM~\cite{Martins2024EuroLLM} and Apertus~\cite{apertus2025apertusdemocratizingopencompliant}, aim to improve multilingual coverage, with Apertus supporting over 1,000 languages and emphasizing data compliance.

+Several efforts focus specifically on French.
+Early work includes PAGnol~\cite{launay2021pagnolextralargefrenchgenerative}, which introduced scaling laws for French and trained a 1.5B-parameter GPT model.
+More recent contributions include CroissantLLM~\cite{Faysse2024}, a French–English bilingual model; Gaperon~\cite{godey2025gaperonpepperedenglishfrenchgenerative}, a fully open suite of French–English–code models emphasizing transparency and reproducibility; Lucie~\cite{Gouvert2025Lucie}, which open-sourced substantial resources for French LLM development; and Pensez~\cite{Ha2025}, which studied French models with a focus on reasoning and data quality.